lpmi-13/current-projects/README.md

 JS assertions library (chai/expect/enzyme/etc)

-## 40) Command line sentence parser
-- start with parse trees
-- look at the source code for ascii art generators in python
-- possibly also linux package?
-- v2 is a full dependency parse

 ## 42) Academic corpus to analyze form/function stuff
 - how are writers critiquing existing research
 - how are writers hedging